Susan Lewis

-Fictional character Susan Lewis, M.D. is a character from the medical drama series ER, portrayed by American actress Sherry Stringfield.
+Susan Lewis, M.D. is a character from the medical drama series ER, portrayed by American actress Sherry Stringfield.

-Having appeared as a primary character since the pilot episode, Stringfield left the show part way through in the third season.
-However, she returned to the series in the beginning of the eighth season, and remained as a member of the main cast until the start of the twelfth season.
-Stringfield returned to make a guest appearance in the series finale.
+Susan appeared as a primary character in the pilot episode and left the show part way through in the third season.
+She later returned in the eighth season and remained as a member of the main cast until the start of the twelfth season.
+Finally, she returned to make a guest appearance in the series finale.

+Casting

+Casting director John Levey said, “At that time [Stringfield] was on NYPD Blue as a series regular in their first season.
+She was very unhappy for whatever reason, and she shared that with us on the plane.
+We got excited about her and read her when we came back.
+I remember her scene with the late Miguel Ferrer — she had to tell him that he had a cancer diagnosis, and she said something like, ‘Nothing is certain.
+Nothing, nothing at all.’
+She had a wholesomeness and a lovely ability to make people identify with her and trust her.
+You would want her or someone like her to give you terrible news.
+It would be better than someone harsh giving you terrible news.”

 Development

-During the third season of the series, actress Sherry Stringfield left ER for the first time.
-In an interview with the Chicago Tribune, Stringfield explained that having a family was one of the primary reasons for her to leave the show.
+During the third season of the series, actress Sherry Stringfield left the series for the first time.
+In an interview with the Chicago Tribune, Stringfield explained that having a family was one of the primary reasons she left the show.
 According to Entertainment Weekly, Stringfield's decision to quit angered the show's executive producer John Wells, because she left just as Dr. Lewis got embroiled in a budding romance with Anthony Edwards' Dr. Mark Greene.
-Stringfield revealed it was not a pleasant situation and said: "The producers were in shock.
+Stringfield revealed it was not a pleasant situation and, "The producers were in shock.
 They tried to talk me out of it.
 It took a long time to get out of my contract."

-However, by the time of the eighth season, her schedule allowed her to return to the series.
+However, by the eighth season, Stringfield's schedule allowed her to return to the series.
 Wells said they were "delighted to welcome her back as a series regular and [couldn't] wait to work with her again."
-Stringfield remained in the main cast for four more seasons, until August 2005, when she announced that she would be leaving ER again and stated: "I am extremely grateful for the time I spent on ER," Stringfield explained.
-"It is a wonderful show, and there are so many people I will miss.
+Stringfield remained in the main cast for four more seasons, until August 2005, when she announced that she would be leaving the show again and stated: "I am extremely grateful for the time I spent on ER.
+It is a wonderful show, and there are so many people I will miss.
 But I'm ready for new roles and new challenges."